 If you paid them through PayPal, Cash App, Venmo, or a similar app, contact their fraud department.

 ✋ Take action: Protect yourself from the risks of identity theft and fraud with Aura’s $1,000,000 identity theft insurance.
 Try Aura free for 14 days and see if it’s right for you.

 How To Report Online Scams

 The best way to reduce your chances of getting scammed in the future is to report online scams when they happen to you.

-The Federal Trade Commission (FTC) offers an online complaint assistant you can use to report fraud and different types of identity theft.
-You can also elevate your complaint to the FBI’s Internet Crime Complaint Center at www.ic3.gov.
+The FTC offers an online complaint assistant you can use to report fraud and different types of identity theft.
+You can also escalate your complaint to the FBI’s Internet Crime Complaint Center at ic3.gov.

-If you lost money or gave up sensitive information, you can file a police report and report the identity theft to the FTC at IdentityTheft.gov.
+If you lost money or gave up sensitive information, file a police report and report the identity theft to the FTC at IdentityTheft.gov.

-And if the worst happens, you’re covered by a $1,000,000 insurance policy for eligible losses due to identity theft.
+Should the worst happen, you’re covered by a $1,000,000 insurance policy for eligible losses due to identity theft.